-Welcome to Walking Tour Cork,
+Welcome to Walking Tours Cork,

 PRIVATE TOURS ARE AVAILABLE YEAR ROUND FOR SCHOOLS, FAMILIES, AND GROUPS